ViktorC/PararealML/README.md

 ### Boundary conditions

 All boundary conditions extend the `BoundaryCondition` base class.
-In PararealML, boundary conditions are currently functions of the spatial coordinates only (to enable the pre-computation of boundary values for better performance).
+In PararealML, boundary conditions are functions of time and space.
+It is possible to specify static boundary conditions that only depend on the spatial coordinates to enable the pre-computation of boundary values and thus improve performance).

 The list of supported boundary conditions is: